kyoung5503/Project_2_About_ME/README.md

 # Summary
 Hello, my name is Kenny, and I'm a junior at Brockton High Shool.
-After high school, i jplan on going to college for some field of engineering - though I'm still debating which one i want to go into.
+After high school, I plan on going to college for some field of engineering, though I'm not sure yet.

-Outside of school i do a few different things.
+Outside of school I like to do a few different things.
 I like to play videogames, mainly FPS (first person shooters) and games like Minecraft.
-In season, i like to be in the ice rink either working on my skills or playing in a game.
-Out of season however, i like to play basketball outside with my freinds, though I'm not very good at it.
+In hockey season, I like to be in the ice rink either working on my skills or playing in a game.
+Out of season however, I like to play basketball outside with my freinds, though I'm not very good at it.

 When it comes to Tv shows and sports, I like a lot of things.
 I tend to watch a lot of Netflix and YouTube, but I'll watch football and hockey when they're on.
-My favorute shows are Arrow and Flash at the moment, and teams are out own home Boston teams!
+My favorite shows are Arrow and Flash at the moment, and teams are our own home Boston teams!
 ![patriots](https://a2.espncdn.com/combiner/i?img=%2Fi%2Fteamlogos%2Fnfl%2F500%2Fne.png)

 # Family